top of page

 In our home, death was not taboo, nor were we shielded from it.
 My father presided over many funerals and sat vigil for the dying.
 When I was a child, I remember accompanying my father to a funeral for an infant.
 I still recall the swollen, misshapen head of the small child resting in his coffin.
 He looked as if he had been molded by an amateur attempting to sculpt a child out of clay.
 It wasn’t quite right.
 There was nothing adorable about the baby in the coffin.
 No innocence.
 He looked monstrous.
 His face was swollen and discolored, his eyes were sewn shut.
 His body had begun to decompose and I could smell the rot.
 I was a child staring at a child who wore the face of death.
 I felt fear.
 I could not pretend it away.
 My father did not coddle nor comfort me, as his intention was not to comfort, but to instruct.

 In introducing me to Death, my father gave me the gift of truth.
 In The Seven Habits of Highly Effective People, the late author Steven Covey suggests we live “beginning with the end in mind.”
 Death is the end; life is terminal.
+And death is the starting point from which to live more intentionally.
 My father lived with this end in mind.
 He put “first things first”- another of the seven habits.
 My father preached on death often and showed us how to live a meaningful life: how to love, how to endure, how to serve, how to stand up to injustice, how to pray, how to fast, how to forgive, how to transcend suffering, how to live life more fully, more courageously, more authentically.
 From him, I learned to accept and embrace death, the finality of it.
 Death itself was servant to the One who created the Waster to destroy.
 My father challenged me from a very early age to confront what I could not escape and to work within its confines.
 I also learned to walk into fear to learn its nature.
 Without illusions, I was trained to expect destruction and loss and death.
-Beginning with the end in mind, we learn to embrace the brevity and preciousness of this life... and to love.
+Beginning with the end in mind, we learn to embrace the brevity and preciousness of this life.

 The time has now come for you to seek the Path.
 Your breathing is about to cease.
 You will be set face to face before with the Clear Light.
 You are about to experience it in its Reality, wherein all things are like the void and cloudless sky.
 At this moment, know thyself; and abide in that state.